What Went Into Refactoring dorifto.racing

 The old architecture

 In 2017 after I finished Dorifto, I left it mostly untouched for a very long time.
 Occasionally, I would fix the website when something hosting-related broke, but otherwise it was left alone.
 It was run on an ancient Ubuntu VPS that I had set up manually.
-I made no setup scripts, so I could not recreate it if I tried.
+I made no setup scripts, so I could not recreate the environment if I tried.

 The new architecture